Elsayed01/MyReads-App-Project/README.md

 ## Project Description

-This is an application to deal with BooksApi and get the books inside it and render it on the Homepage according to three shelves which are:
+This is an application to deal with BooksApi to get the books and render it on the Homepage according to three shelves which are:

 1- Currently Reading
 2- Want To Read